 Whitefish, Montana, is a winter wonderland where skiers, snowboarders, and outdoor enthusiasts find exhilarating adventures alongside serene, scenic activities.
-With a spectacular location in the Rocky Mountains and a stone's throw from Glacier National Park, Whitefish’s captivating array of wintertime pursuits is perfect for families looking to bond, relax, and get their adrenaline fix.
+With a spectacular location and places to stay in the Rocky Mountains and a stone's throw from Glacier National Park, Whitefish’s captivating array of wintertime pursuits is perfect for families looking to bond, relax, and get their adrenaline fix.

 Whitefish Mountain Resort is a perennial favorite for winter enthusiasts, with slopes for every skill level, cozy lodge experiences, and picturesque trails.
 Here’s a look at some of the best ways to embrace the season, from high-energy excursions to leisurely explorations.